29 FAQs about agents and distributors

 However, the agreement cannot restrict passive sales, for example - if a customer approaches the distributor, or if the distributor attracts customers outside their territory through their website.

-23. Can I stop a distributor selling competing products?
+23. Can I stop a sales distributor selling competing products?

 Yes you can, unless you have "selective distribution" (see 21) or have a market share of more than 30%.
 However, the restriction on selling competing products must not be indefinite or last more than five years.

-24. Can I control the prices a distributor charges their customers for my products?
+24. Can I control the prices a sales distributor charges their customers for my products?

 No - that would be a breach of competition law.

-25. Can I control the way a distributor sells and promotes my products?
+25. Can I control the way a sales distributor sells and promotes my products?

 You can negotiate this in the agreement.
 For example, the agreement could give you control over what advertisements and point of sale material are used.
 It could require the distributor to run particular marketing campaigns or spend a specified amount of money on them.
 The agreement could also require the distributor to maintain an adequate stock of your products.